What district am I in?

 Gerard Hudspeth (D1) – Talk to the citizens and visitors that utilize the transportation service.
 Ask for their feedback and act on that usage data.
 The City Council members and staff should utilize the transportation service to gain a firsthand understanding of our citizens’ experience.
 The City Council is set to spend over $21 million dollars on infrastructure and that focus on infrastructure should continue annually.

 Keely Briggs (D2) – Have a better working relationship with our public transportation agencies so our community needs are addressed.
 Build complete streets with safe alternate use infrastructure.

-Jessie Davis (D3) – Denton (as a leader in the DCTA) needs to take a hard look at point-to-point and ride sharing programs.
+Jesse Davis (D3) – Denton (as a leader in the DCTA) needs to take a hard look at point-to-point and ride sharing programs.
 Other cities have had some success with replacing half-empty buses on routes nobody needs with Uber and Lyft contracts.
 These aren’t a replacement for good bus routes, but a “both/and” solution.